ColoradoDemography/CODemogEstimatesHandbook/Remainingfor CTF Districts and City and County Finals.md

    7. Process responses (typically using the Overwrites table)
    8. Finalize Challenges
 7. Finalize Estimates
+   1. Get final births and deaths from Kirk.
-   1. Re-run all queries with final data and overwrites.
+   2. Re-run all queries with final data and overwrites.
-   2. Once you're sure, send the "DirectDistributionPull" query as an Excel file to Cynthia Thayer by August 1.
+   3. Once you're sure, send the "DirectDistributionPull" query as an Excel file to Cynthia Thayer by August 1.
-   3. See Tables>Vintage 2015 for list of tables to make.
+   4. See Tables>Vintage 2015 for list of tables to make.
       1. Use corresponding queries
-   4. See DatabaseUploads for tables to make to upload to the database.
+   5. See DatabaseUploads for tables to make to upload to the database.
 Check with Cindy.